 On February 6, 2020, the SWRCB revised PFAS drinking water RLs for PFOA and PFOS from a combined sum of 70 ppt to 10 ppt for PFOA and 40 ppt for PFOS, while the current NLs remained unchanged.
+Subsequently, DDW established an NL of 3 ppt and RL of 20 ppt for Perfluorohexane sulfonic acid ("PFHxS") along with and NL of 500 ppt and RL of 5 ppb for Perfluorobutane sulfonic acid ("PFBS").

 In 2021, USEPA published its PFAS Action Plan which promotes regulating PFOS and PFOA under Comprehensive Environmental Response, Compensation, and Liability Act of 1980 ("CERCLA").
-This process requires USEPA to develop a federal MCL for these chemicals, a process that is expected to take several years.
+This process requires USEPA to develop a federal MCL for these chemicals, a process that is expected to be completed by 2024.

 WQA will continue to coordinate activities while reviewing the potential impact of these regulatory standards on current and planned treatment projects throughout the Basin.
 The WQA will continue to address orphan sites such as the shallow 1,4-Dioxane plume in the SEMOU.
 WQA operates and maintains the Whitmore Street Groundwater Remediation Facility to contain the 1,4-Dioxane contamination that threatens to further degrade downgradient water supply wells and increase the cost of cleanup to residents.
 The WQA will continue to coordinate with regulatory agencies to implement long-term funding solutions.